 We have covered modules 1, 2 and 3.
 We received [the manuals] from the Nyahuka Bus Park after they were put on a bus in Kampala by Daniel Mukiibi [from the Church of Uganda].

 All these modules were appreciated by the diocesan staff and gave me a job at IBCM college to continue teaching some of main topics such as breaking down the passage to get the main theme.

 Why do you think those things have been so important to people in their situation on the ground?
 What training needs to they face?

 Most of these pastors were all trained locally and these things improved on their preaching skills as they said.
 Mostly face the challenge of bible interpretation, and keeping the bible at the centre.

 And they are now being trained to train others across the diocese, to rebuild and renew the mission of the diocese.
 What sort of things have the trainee-trainers been saying about the training?

 Most say that they have never had such a good training like Build.
 Others that [it is as though] they did not study anything in the college.
 Still others says they have been teaching and preaching wrong things to their people.
-And the Bishop’s wife, Damari, recommended that Build training should continue in IBCM college as an academic programme.
+And the Bishop’s wife recommended Build training continue in IBCM College as an academic program.
 Others say they need to see you some time!

 Thanks Manzi, I very much hope that will be possible one day.

-*Featured picture with Bishop Sabiti and his wife, Damari, in the centre.
+*Featured picture with Bishop Sabiti and his wife in the centre.